 Autumn Countryside Show

-Visitors to our Autumn Countryside Show on 8 and 9 October will experience the wonderful autumnal sights and sounds of a traditional harvest.
-This popular seasonal show features traditional working demonstrations, including heavy horses and vintage tractors ploughing, steam-powered threshing, plus a Horticultural Show, woodland and rural craft demonstrations, displays and competitions.
+Our popular seasonal show features traditional working demonstrations – including heavy horses and vintage tractors ploughing – steam-powered threshing, plus a woodland and rural craft demonstrations, displays and competitions.

 The Museum’s 40-acre downland site is the perfect location for this annual festival, which celebrates and showcases many traditional countryside activities.
-Working plough horses are a favourite with visitors of all ages, with our own Shires among the teams of draught horses at work.
 Vintage tractors will be busy preparing the ground for sowing after the harvest and there will be a display of tractors and farm implements for visitors to enjoy.

 The threshing of the wheat crop – separating the grain from the straw – is one of the main attractions during the weekend.
 In the days before combine harvesters, the ‘threshing train’ was a common sight – working the farms and travelling the lanes during the autumn and winter months.
 It usually comprised a steam traction engine, threshing drum, elevator, and living van used by the engine driver and his mate.